 20 Ways To Make The Most of Your Gatherings

-From lavish soirees to intimate dinner parties, the holiday season is chockablock with opportunities to celebrate and connect with those you care about most.
+From lavish soirees to intimate dinner parties, the holiday season is chockablock with opportunities for gatherings to celebrate and connect with those you care about most.
 Here are some successful hosting strategies that help eliminate stress, amp up the atmosphere, and allow you to enjoy every single moment.

 1. Share A Blessing

 Even if you’re not religious, it can be a nice gesture to mark intimate gatherings with a moment of gratitude for everyone at your table.
 “I don’t believe in saying grace per se,” says Anna Stockwell, fuss-free dinner party guru and author of the new cookbook For The Table.
 “But I do think it’s lovely to engage in an inclusive ritual to signify the beginning of a meal, especially when you’re intentionally gathering for a special night.”
 This could take the form of reading a favorite poem or passage, holding hands around the table and bowing your heads for a moment of silence, or just offering a simple toast of thanks to your guests for joining you before you dig in.
 “Whatever it is, it should be your way of saying, ‘We are gathering here together by choice, and we are going to be present in this moment at this table,’” says Stockwell.